yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 Massless fields
 ^^^^^^^^^^^^^^^

 So far the story about quantum fields has been a 100% success.
 We've namely found the general formula :math:`\eqref{eq_general_field_psi_field}` for *any* field that represents a massive particle.
 However, such success will come to an end when we consider instead massless particles as we'll see in this section.
-This should not come as a surprise though since we've see in :math:`\eqref{eq_vector_field_defn_Pi}` for example, that the spinor sum blows up in the massless limit :math:`m \to 0`.
+This should not come as a surprise though since we've see in :math:`\eqref{eq_vector_field_defn_Pi}` for example, that the spin sum blows up in the massless limit :math:`m \to 0`.

 Let's nonetheless kickstart the routine of constructing fields as follows, and see where the problem should arise.